Signal Processing over Time-Varying Graphs: A Systematic Review: Applications

-\textbf{4) Environment:} Since environmental data is often represented as dynamic graphs with evolving interactions among spatial or temporal nodes, TV-GSP can serve as a valuable framework for monitoring and modeling natural processes.
-The application of TV-GSP applied in environmental analysis including air quality forecasting, Meteorological prediction, and environmental hazard detection.
+Evolving interactions of the sensors on sensor grids across different locations naturally form a graph based on sensor locations.
+TVGs serve as valuable frameworks for monitoring and modeling natural processes, with applications in air quality forecasting, Meteorological prediction, and environmental hazard detection.